MicroEJ/docs/Tutorials/gettingstarted/Step02.rst

    -  This process is started automatically when the Desktop is shown.
       It can also be triggered programmatically.

-Using Flow Layout
+Using a Flow Layout
 -------------------

--  Flow layout: lays out any number of children horizontally or vertically, using multiple rows if necessary depending on the size of each child widget
+-  Flow layout: lays out any number of children horizontally or vertically, using multiple rows if necessary depending on the size of each child widget.

    .. image:: images/flowexample.png
     :align: center

--  Creating a Flow Layout
+-  Creating a Flow Layout.
 -  First, instantiate a ``Flow`` container, then add two ``Label`` objets to this container.
 -  Finally, add the ``Flow`` container to the ``Desktop``.